M1k1ta/angular_google-auth/README.md

 [DEMO](https://m1k1ta.github.io/angular_google-auth/)

-** for back-end(BD and deploing service) used free serveces(Neon and render.com), so first loading datas will be realy long, and maybe need to realoding
+** I used free services for the back-end(BD-Neon and deploying service-render.com), so the first loading data will be really long, and maybe need to reload

+---INTRODUCTION---
 Hello.
-This project I create after getting one test task.
-The task was to create Google auth and after auth user could invite a friend.
-Other things I come up with alone.
-I was creating this app for about 10 days.
-Two work weeks.
-Maybe It took a lot of time.
-But I learned Angular and Google auth when I created this task.
-So I think It was good practice for me.
-I created Front-end and Beck-end alone.
+I created this project after receiving a test task.
+The task was to implement Google authentication, and after authentication, users could invite a friend.
+I came up with other features on my own.
+It took me about 10 days, equivalent to two work weeks, to complete the project.
+Perhaps it took longer due to the time spent learning Angular and Google authentication as I worked on the task.
+However, I consider it good practice for me.
+I handled both the Front-end and Back-end development alone.

+---TECHNOLOGIES---
+In this project, I utilized Angular.js, SCSS, Node.js, Express, Sequelize, TypeScript, Nodemailer, and some other small libraries like cors.

+---DEVELOPMENT PROCESS---
-I started from Google auth.
-I learn a lot of documentation, and did Google auth after some time.
-It is a small thing, but I found a lot of old information on the internet.
-Which weist my time.
-Also, I decided to create standard auth with email and password.
-Because without it auth seems very small.
-I don't want to create a white display with one button Google auth.
-So I add a lot of things in time developing.
+I started with Google authentication, which required going through a lot of documentation.
+After some time, I successfully implemented Google authentication.
+Despite encountering outdated information on the internet, I persevered.
+Additionally, I decided to implement standard authentication using email and password.
+I wanted to avoid having just a white screen with only one button for Google authentication.
+So, I added more features as the development progressed.

-So, auth I styled without angular function.
-I know that angular has methods that help create easy forms.
-But I don't look for an easy way, and at that time I don't want to spend my time on easy things now.
-I can learn it later.
-Also, I created the back-end to auth.
-I worked with Node, Express, and Sequelize before.
-So I don't have a problem with it.
+For the authentication form, I styled it without using an Angular function.
+I know Angular has methods that make creating forms easier, but I preferred to challenge myself and learn those methods later.
+I also developed the Back-end for authentication, which was not a problem since I had experience working with Node, Express, and Sequelize before.

-After auth, I learned routing in Angular.
-With Angular docs and chat GPT I understood how to block content in time login or registration.
-After I started creating content.
-At the same time, I thought about how will be looking my app.
-So in this task, I also was how designer.
-If you use Telegram you can understand that I looked on this app when creating my project.
+Once authentication was done, I learned about routing in Angular using the Angular docs and chat GPT.
+I successfully blocked content until the user logged in or registered.
+As I started building the content, I simultaneously visualized how my app would look.
+In a way, I also played the role of a designer.
+If you use Telegram, you might see some similarities in the design of my project.

-In this part, I want to boast of the back end.
-Before the front-end part also I did the back-end, and for me it was interesting.
-I try to do so methods that the user can see only so rooms with this user there are.
-Also, I created a bridge table.
-It is a table need to do a bridge between user data and room data.
-And this method I used in the first time and it was interesting for me.
-I remember that when I created the back end I was really glad!
+I want to highlight the Back-end development.
+Even before working on the Front-end, I found the Back-end work interesting.
+I designed methods so that users could only see the rooms they were part of.
+I also created a bridge table, which serves as a connection between user data and room data.
+I applied this method for the first time, and it was like me.
+I recall feeling really pleased when I completed the Back-end.

-About things that users can do in my project.
+---FUNCTIONALITY OF THE PROJECT---
-Users can register google auth/form auth and log in the same.
-The user will be in the room Welcome when creating an account.
-Also, users can create rooms, and add friends to rooms using email.
-When the user adds a friend, the friend adds to the room and sends a message with-link to the email.
-If the user who gets invited to the room doesn't register in my project this user adds to data this room.
-But don't show this user if this user doesn't register.
+Users can register using Google authentication or the standard email/password form.
+Upon creating an account, the user will be placed in the Welcome room.
+Additionally, users can create rooms and add friends to those rooms using email invitations.
+When a user adds a friend, the friend is added to the room and receives an email with a link.
+If the invited user is not registered in my project, they will be added to the data of the room but will not be displayed until they register.